raganwald/raganwald.github.com/_posts/2017-04-06-turing-machines.md

 const times = n =>
   Array.from({ length: n }, (_, i) => i);

+// flatten, transform any description for a sequence-machine into
+// a description for an a-machine

 const flatten = ({ description: _description, tape }) => {
   const description = flatMap(_description, ([currentState, currentMark, nextState, ...instructions]) => {